 Ask your installer if this feature is active for your system.
-If active, you can restart the exit delay at any time after arming in STAY mode.
-This is useful if you wish to open the entry/exit door to let someone in after arming the system, and avoids having to disarm the system and then re-arm it again.
+If active, you can restart the exit delay at any time after arming in STAY mode by entering the User Code and pressing the STAY key, or simply by pressing the STAY key by itself.
+This avoids having the user disarm then re-arm the system after allowing someone to enter or exit.

-To restart exit delay while system is armed in STAY mode: Press STAY key
+To restart exit delay while system is armed in STAY mode: Press STAY key.